-- The major reasons of the Tasmanian devil’s endangerment are;
+- The major reasons for the Tasmanian devil’s endangerment are;

-- Human activities, such as excessive road traffic is a threat to devils’ survival.
-They were also eradicated in the 1800s, as they were considered as pests that kill livestock.
+- Human activities, such as excessive road traffic are a threat to devils’ survival.
+They were also eradicated in the 1800s, as they were considered pests that kill livestock.
 However, in 1941, they were protected by law after which their population increased steadily.

-- The conservation status of the Tasmanian devil on the IUCN Red List is Endangered.
+- The conservation status of the Tasmanian devil on the IUCN Red List as Endangered.